vnali/craft-asset-indexes-extra-docs/README.md

 `Item Type`
 Specify which item you want to create by this asset indexes option (Entry, Product, Digital Product).
  - Based on the selected item, there are sub-items that you should select.
 For example, after selecting 'entry', the fields for section, entry type, and sites appear.
-  - Only structure and channel sections can be selected. sites menu only appear for sections with custom propagation method.
+  - Only structure and channel sections can be selected.
+(User should have access to viewEntries for the permission).
+  - sites menu only appear for sections with custom propagation method.

 `Field Mapping`
 If you want to use an indexed asset on a created item, specify the custom field for this asset.